BBFlyG/Flygreen24/minimal-flygreen-mock/deployment-guide.md

 1. Go to [GitHub](https://github.com) and log in
 2. Click the "+" icon in the top-right corner and select "New repository"
-3. Name your repository (e.g., "flygreen-website")
+3. Name your repository (e.g., "flygreen-minimal")
 4. Keep it as a Public repository
 5. Click "Create repository"

 ### Step 2: Upload Your Project Files

 1. On your new repository page, click "uploading an existing file" link
-2. Extract the `fresh-flygreen-export.zip` file you downloaded from this chat
+2. Extract the `minimal-flygreen.zip` file you downloaded from this chat
 3. Drag and drop all the extracted files and folders to the GitHub upload area
 4. Click "Commit changes"